 Where To Buy Lavender Plants

-When it comes to growing herbs in the garden, lavender is a must for me!
-Since lavender plant care is so easy, they require very little maintenance, and you can easily grow them in pots or in the garden… well, there’s no reason NOT to grow lavender!
+Growing lavender is a must for me!
+Since the care is so easy, they require very little maintenance, and you can easily grow them in pots or in the garden… well, there’s no reason NOT to grow lavender!

 More Posts About Growing Herbs

-- How To Freeze Herbs Fresh From Your Garden
+- How To Fertilize Herbs In The Organic Garden

 Share your lavender plant care tips in the comments section below.